MSE-Web-Team/css-cleanup-helper/README.md

 `--quiet`: Print less output
 `--inline-styles`: Treat html <style> tags like css stylesheets
 `--no-inline-styles`: Don't treat html <style> tags like css stylesheets

+## Generated Files

+### all_class_use.md

+all_class_use.md is a very large markdown file that includes every css class or index selector, which html files they are used in, and how many times they are used in that file.
+To find where a class is used, just search for 'class_name' in the all_class_use.md file.

+### class_usage.md

+This file includes a list of every class/id used in the project, the stylesheet it comes from, and how many times it was used overall.
+Note: this also includes classes that aren't used at all.
+To find unused classes in a stylesheet, do a search for the stylesheet name in class_usage.md, and search until you find the first occurence with 0 uses.
+They should all be sorted together from there.

+### not_defined_classes.md

+This file has a list of every class or id that was in an html file, but not in a stylesheet.

+### stylesheets.md

+This file includes a list of every stylesheet inside of the website that was referenced by an html file.

+It has several collumns that are useful for cleaning up css:
+`File`: The location/name of the stylesheet
+`Exists`: Whether or not the file exists in the cloned website directory
+`Is Inline`: True if the stylesheet was created from an html <style> tag (only applicable if --inline-styles was passed into the analyze command)
+`Number of Classes`: The total number of CSS classes in the stylesheet
+`Number of IDs`: The total number of CSS id selectors in the stylesheet
+`Class Uses`: How many times classes from this stylesheet were used on the entire site
+`Id Uses`: How many times ids from this stylesheet were used on the entire site
+`Unused Classes+IDs`: The number of classes and IDs from this stylesheet that went unused on the entire site.
+(See class_usage.md for a list of these)